 The net proceeds of the continuous offering of shares will be invested in accordance with the Fund's investment objective and policies (as stated below) as soon as practicable after receipt, but in no event later than three months after receipt, consistent with market conditions and availability of suitable investments.
 The Fund pays its organizational and offering expenses incurred with respect to its continuous offering.
 Pending investment of net proceeds in accordance with the Fund's investment objective and policies, the Fund invests in money market or short-term, fixed-income mutual funds.
-Investors should expect, therefore, that before the Fund has fully invested proceeds in accordance with its investment objective and policies, the Fund's distributions during this period may consist, in whole or in part, of a return of capital.
+Investors should expect, therefore, that before the Fund has fully invested proceeds in accordance with its investment objective and policies, the Fund's assets would earn interest income at a modest rate which may be less than the Fund's distribution rate.
+As a result, the Fund's distributions during this period may consist, in whole or in part, of a return of capital.
 Any invested capital that is returned to the shareholder will be reduced by the Fund's fees and expenses.